-The Early Intervention (EI) program is a regular part of the First Grade class in the Primary School.
-Additionally, we have stretched it over 4-months to include 2nd grade, and again during the alternate 5-months to include Kindergarten.
-The program is designed to assess students’ literacy skills (i.e. reading and writing) and assist students in obtaining literacy skills.
+The Early Intervention (EI) program is a regular part of the First Grade, Second Grade and Third Grade classes in the Primary School, with no additional fees.
+The program is designed to assess students’ literacy skills (i.e. reading and writing) and assist students in obtaining these skills.
 All observations, teaching and assessments are done in collaboration with the classroom teachers.

 If your child is assessed as needing extra support for obtaining literacy skills, you will be informed by the classroom teacher.
 The Early Intervention teacher will then set up a plan based on the students’ individual needs.
 As a parent you will be informed of your child’s progress on a regular basis.